buty4649/rf/README.md

 #=> 1
 ```

-If you call a method that doesn't exist as a key, it will result in an undefined method error.
+If you call an undefined key as a method, it will become undefined method.

 ```ruby
 h.b
 #=> Error: undefined method 'b'
 ```

-You cannot use this method to call keys that contain whitespace, symbols, or multibyte characters.
-In those cases, use `Hash#[]`.
+You cannot call keys that contain whitespace characters, symbols or multibyte characters in this way.
+Use `Hash#[]`.

 ## License